History of “Pot of Gold”

 The first step our group took was to set up the criteria to evaluate bulls: birth weight, weaning weight, strong EPD’s, eye appeal, and average daily gain.
 Each of us look at cattle differently, but with a set of minimum standards in place it makes the culling process easier.

 Each year we re-evaluate what our customers are looking for and how we can better meet their needs.
 Over the years we have implemented changes to be progressive and still keep our high quality standards.
-Again, this year, we have tested many of our bulls for Genomic-Enhanced EPDs (GE EPDs).
+Again this year, we have tested all of our bulls for Genomic-Enhanced EPDs (GE EPDs).

 Just as important as a good bull is to the sale so are its consignors.
 We have been selective in the Gelbvieh and Balancer consignors that we have brought on board so that our bull offering will continue to be of high quality.
 We believe we have a very honorable and honest set of consignors that have the same commitment to the sale as the original founders.
 We value your opinions, so please let us know how we can better serve you.

 Buyers checking out the bulls before the sale.